Tani-Gangrade/ThesisFlow/README.md

 ## How is this Different?
 Traditional LLM apps are stateless and limited by context windows.
 ThesisFlow addresses that by combining:
--> persistent memory
+- persistent memory
--> external knowledge retrieval
+- external knowledge retrieval
--> tool-assisted reasoning
--> local model execution
+- local model execution

+## Current Limitations
+- Designed primarily for local use
+- Depends on locally running Ollama models
+- Cloud deployment is possible, but not fully practical for free with the current architecture
+- Uses local file-based storage for PDFs and vector index